microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
 Decalcification would hinder the thorough assessment of pathological processes in bone tissue.
 These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life [@doi:10.1016/j.jbo.2018.10.004], and should therefore be avoided.
-Our method allows studying the response to specific treatments, including bone-targeted and antiangiogenic therapies.
+Our method enables assessment of how blood vessels respond to particular treatments, such as antiangiogenic therapy or bone regeneration strategies.
 These can be assessed in 3D within the same sample and followed up with a histological examination if desired [@doi:10.3390/cancers14143443].
 The presented method could offer additional insights into the interplay between angiogenesis, bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
 The potential findings can be crucial for selecting potential drug candidates, making proper treatment decisions, and efficacy prediction.